mindspore-ai/docs/docs/lite/docs/source_en/tools/benchmark_train_tool.md

 ## Overview

-The same as `benchmark`, you can use the `benchmark_train` tool to perform benchmark testing on a MindSpore ToD (Train on Device) model.
+The same as `benchmark`, you can use the `benchmark_train` tool to perform benchmark testing on a MindSpore Lite ToD (Train on Device) model.
 It can not only perform quantitative analysis (performance) on the execution duration the model, but also perform comparative error analysis (accuracy) based on the output of the specified model.

 ## Linux Environment Usage